Skip to contents

 4. Repeat 2. and 3. as necessary.

-5. Close the result set via dbClearResult().
+5. Close the result set via DBI::dbClearResult().

 The elements of the params argument do not need to be scalars, vectors of arbitrary length (including length 0) are supported.
 For queries, calling dbFetch() binding such parameters returns concatenated results, equivalent to binding and fetching for each set of values and connecting via rbind().
 For data manipulation statements, dbGetRowsAffected() returns the total number of rows affected if binding non-scalar parameters. dbBind() also accepts repeated calls on the same result set for both queries and data manipulation statements, even if no results are fetched between calls to dbBind(), for both queries and data manipulation statements.